 Redmi 8: The Indian Youtuber shows us a preview

 The Redmi 8 that we see in the video of the Indian Youtuber Salimbaba does not seem to differ much from Redmi 8A presented in India a few weeks ago.
-The two smartphones in fact resemble each other in terms of design and internal specifications, which could turn up their noses at those who expected a more performing device.
+The two smartphones are in fact similar both from the point of view of design and in internal specifications, which could make those who expected a more performing device turn up their noses.

 What specifics are we talking about?
 Well, first of all the new Redmi 8 equips a Qualcomm Snapdragon 439 processor, so the same as the cheaper version, this time coupled however with up to 4GB of RAM and 64GB of internal memory.